• USD

 St Louis

-How far is Chobe from Victoria Falls?
+How close is Chobe to Victoria Falls?

-Which are the main safari areas in Chobe?
+What are the main safari areas?

-Will the Internet be available?
+Will Internet access be available?

 Can I view animals at night?